How to become a surrogate and get paid

 Which states pay the most?

 California, New York, Massachusetts, New Jersey, Illinois, Washington and other high-cost, high-demand states consistently pay at the top.
 Surrogacy pay is also shaped by how favorable each state's laws are.
-Surrogacy-friendly states tend to pay more and have more agencies operating.
+Surrogacy-friendly states like California, Illinois, Nevada, Connecticut, and Washington tend to pay more and have more agencies operating.